-Stress can also lead to illnesses especially Marine Ich among Royal Grammas.
+Stress can also lead to illnesses especially Marine Ich among Royal Gramma Basslets.
 Stress is caused by other fish harassing the Royal Gramma or lack of enough space to swim.
 Here are some signs of a sick Royal Gramma.

-In the wild, the fish mainly feed on live plankton which are hard to find in a home aquarium.
-The good news is that the fish easily adapts to any meat and plant based foods.
-A well fed Royal Gramma is able to fight diseases and to live for a long time.
+In the wild they mainly feed on live plankton which are hard to find in a home aquarium.
+The good news is that the fish easily adapts to meat and plant foods.
+A well fed Royal Gramma Basslet is able to fight diseases and to live for a long time.

-The fish also tends to grow fat if overfed and should only be fed once in a day.
-Since the fish also eats leftovers and other parasites off other fish, even one feeding a day is ideal.
-Here are some of the best foods for the Royal Gramma Basslet.
+The fish tends to grow fat if overfed and should only be fed once a day.
+Since they also eat leftovers and other parasites off other fish, one feeding a day is ideal.
+Here are some of the best foods for your Royal Gramma Basslet.

-Experts also recommend feeding the fish each of the above meals in rotation.
-For example, if this week you feed the fish on Bloodworms, the following week you can try Brine shrimp and so on.
-This will make sure that they’re getting all the nutrients that they need.
+Experts also recommend feeding them each of the above meals in rotation.
+For example, if this week you feed the fish on Bloodworms, the following week feed them Brine shrimp and so on.
+Rotating what they eat will make sure that they’re getting all the nutrients that they need.

-Despite the small size of the Royal Grammas, they have a big mouth giving them the ability to eat larger food.
+Despite their small size, they have a big mouth giving them the ability to eat larger food.

 Is it Possible to Breed Royal Grammas in a Home Aquarium?